Why do my ears feel clogged?

 There are times when you purposely plug your ears—think fingers or earplugs—and then there are, well, other times when your ears feel clogged for no good reason.

 Why is sound muffled when there doesn’t appear to be anything inside your ear canal?
-The causes can range from the completely harmless (earwax) to allergies to more insidious conditions like anxiety disorder or Meniere's disease.
+The causes can range from the earwax to allergies to infections (yes, including COVID) to more insidious conditions like anxiety disorder or Meniere's disease.

 Here are four of the most common reasons why your ears might feel clogged or plugged up: